sabinem/sabinem.github.io/python3_6-talk/README.md

 ## reveal.js.
-The presentations in this repo make use of reveal.js, a library that is not available via a CDN-Service
+- this presentations make use of reveal.js, a library that is not available via a CDN-Service

 ## Jupyter notebook
-Some of these presentations are generated from jupyter notebooks
+- it is generated from a jupyter notebook:
 - start notebooks with with `jupyter notebook`
 - convert notebook into slideshow with `jupyter nbconvert <file.ipynb> --to slides`